ykeren6/ada-template-website/index.md

 Both finished and unfinished paths seemed to carry more backtracking in the same category combinations.
 What this analysis reveals is that some category combinations of start and end article seem to cause more backtracking.
 For example, when users are tasked with navigating from Science to Science, they tend to backtrack the most.
 Now, there are several reasons why this could happen.

+It's hard to find your way when you don't know where you're going, right ?
 As an explorer, if someone tells you to go to Lithuania and you don't know where Lithuania is, well, you could get lost somewhere between Estonia and Latvia and need a few attempts to find your way.
+Users could be more likely to backtrack when exploring these categories because they are simply unfamiliar with the subjects (hence why science, history and technology seem to cause the most backtracking)

 Another possibility is that maybe people are just interested in the subject.
 Maybe these explorers just wanted to spend more time reading up on the subject.